 Soil is the foundation of agriculture, influencing everything from crop yields to carbon storage and ecosystem stability.
 However, the quality of soils has steadily declined over the years, shaped by practices like intensive farming, heavy use of chemicals and poor land management.

 Our understanding of soil health has evolved.
-It’s no longer enough to look only at the chemical and physical properties, we now know that biology plays a big part too.
+It’s no longer enough to look only at isolated chemical and physical properties, we now know that biology plays a big part too.

-Beneath the surface, however, lies a less explored but increasingly promising avenue for restoration: the soil microbiome.
-This diverse community of microorganisms, including bacteria, fungi, nematodes and protozoa, play an essential role in the health and vitality of our soils.
-Their ability to support soil fertility, plant growth, and environmental resilience suggests they could offer a more sustainable and long-term solution for regenerating soil health.
+Beneath the surface lies a less explored but increasingly promising avenue for soil restoration: the soil microbiome.
+This diverse community of soil , including microfauna such as bacteria and fungi and protozoa; mesofauna including mites, springtails and nematodes, play an essential role in the health and vitality of our soils.
+Their ability to support soil fertility, growth, and environmental resilience suggests they could offer a more sustainable and long-term solution for regenerating soil health.

 Why is soil health important?